Quantical-Solutions/package-session-out/README.md

 php artisan vendor:publish --provider="Quantic\SessionOut\SessionExpiredServiceProvider" --tag=public --force
 ```

-> when updating the package take backup of the `config/expiredsession.php` file & `public/vendor/session-out`, `views/vendor/session-out` directories as the files inside these dir. are configurable so if you modify the files then the updated published files will not contain the changes, though after publishing the `assets`, `views` and `config` you may again modify the files
+> when updating the package take backup of the `config/expired-session.php` file & `resources/js/session.js`, `views/vendor/session-out` directories as the files inside these dirs are configurable so if you modify the files then the updated published files will not contain the changes, though after publishing the `assets`, `views` and `config` you may again modify the files

 #### 🔧 After you tweak things